Man’s Best Friend:

 The bottom line was that he learned that being a “problem child” got attention.
 Once established, this behavior pattern would have only solidified over time.
 He used that extraordinary instinctive ability to read what his parents wanted in order to give them back exactly the opposite.

-It’s little surprise that, despite his family history, he deliberately got himself sorted into Gryffindor.
+It’s little surprise that, despite his family history and expectations, he deliberately got himself sorted into Gryffindor.
 I very much doubt that Harry was the first child to put the Hat on mentally shouting “Not Slytherin!
 Not Slytherin!”
 It’s also small wonder that he immediately struck up an intimate friendship with a boy from a family who openly abjured the Dark Arts.
 (Yet who nevertheless turned out to be a 1st cousin, once removed, through their mothers.
 Yes, that’s right.
 If the Dorea Potter on the tapestry sketch is James Potter’s mother, she was also Sirius Black’s great-aunt.)

 Upon which he became determined not to be anything of the sort.